Onboard Satellite Image Classification for Earth Observation: A Comparative Study of ViT Models: Results and Discussions

-Furthermore, Table \ref{tab:compare_sota_PatternNet} and the accompanying confusion matrix, Fig. \ref{fig:conf_EfficientViT_PatternNet}, clearly demonstrate that EfficientViT‑M2 achieves near‑perfect scene recognition on PatternNet.
-With 99.52\% Top‑1 accuracy, precision, and recall, the model sits within 0.14 percentage points of the best‑reported score while outperforming all remaining baselines, including Swin‑Transformer (99.23\%) and ResNet‑50 (98.23\%) \cite{peng2020efficient}.
-The confusion matrix perfectly classifies 38 classes, confirming exceptionally consistent predictions across every land‑use category.
-This combination of accuracy, uniform class‑level reliability, and the architecture’s lightweight design, again highlights EfficientViT‑M2 as an excellent choice for onboard EO applications where both performance and computational efficiency are critical.
+On PatternNet, Table \ref{tab:compare_sota_PatternNet} and the confusion matrix in Fig.~\ref{fig:conf_EfficientViT_PatternNet} show near-perfect scene recognition: EfficientViT-M2 attains 99.52\% Top-1 accuracy, precision, and recall, within 0.14 points of the best-reported score and above SwinTransformer (99.23\%) and ResNet-50 (98.23\%) \cite{peng2020efficient}, with consistent predictions across all 38 land-use categories, reaffirming its suitability for onboard EO where predictive performance and resource efficiency are both critical.

-The experiment results, as presented in Tables \ref{tab:mobile_aug} and \ref{tab:efficient_aug}, reveal that applying data augmentation techniques during training and inference generally leads to a slight reduction in model performance when evaluated on clean test data.
-MobileViTV2's and EfficientViT-M2's baseline performance—achieved without augmentation—yield the highest accuracy.
-However, among the various augmentation techniques tested, RandErasing for both models demonstrates the most effective results, providing performance metrics (98.73\% for MobileViTV2 and 98.22\% for EfficientViT-M2) that are closest to the baseline.
-This indicates that RandErasing introduces sufficient variability to enhance robustness without significantly compromising the models' ability to perform well on clean data.
-Although there is a slight decrease compared to the baseline, using RandErasing offers a good balance, maintaining high accuracy while preparing the models to handle real-world scenarios with noisy inputs.